Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

 - high blood pressure

-7) Reduce Blood Pressure
+7) Monitor Your Blood Pressure

 High blood pressure (hypertension) can be a result of poor lifestyle choices like an unhealthy diet, lack of physical activity, heavy alcohol consumption, smoking, and high stress levels.
+The increased pressure exerts additional strain on the cardiovascular system, which forces the heart to work harder to pump blood throughout the body.
+Over time, this can overwork the heart and cause heart failure.

 Understanding the Link Between Cerebral Palsy and Heart Problems